How to Implement Task Chaining#

 )

-# The runner will execute in dependency order
+# The runner executes in dependency order; grouping is automatic.

 runner.bench(task_ids=list(environments.keys()), trials_per_task=1)